The Samworth Foundation Trustees and Staff

 Gemma Juma has been a Trustee of the Samworth Foundation since 2014.
 She is Operations Director at the Jack Petchey Foundation, which exists to raise the aspirations of young people, to help them take advantage of opportunities and play a full part in society.
 She is also an Adviser to the Paul Hamlyn Foundation on Youth and Migration issues.
 Her career spans 20 years working on local, national and international issues in the voluntary sector in the UK, East Africa and beyond.
 Gemma has two noisy young children who also keep her busy.

 Stephen Hale OBE

 Stephen is Chief Executive of Refugee Action, a charity that supports asylum seekers and refugees to rebuild their lives in the UK.
 Prior to joining Refugee Action in 2015 Stephen worked for Oxfam International as Deputy Advocacy and Campaigns Director.
 He has been the Director of the UK charity Green Alliance, and a special advisor to government ministers.
-Stephen is a trustee of Friends of the Earth, and prior to that of Christian Aid.
+Stephen has been a trustee of Friends of the Earth, and prior to that of Christian Aid.

 I’m delighted to be a Trustee of the Samworth Foundation, and to help make the best possible use of the funds generously donated by the Samworth family.